VVilmos/legaltextdecoder/README.md

 ### Solution Description

-Problem is classifying paragraphs from legal documents (more precisely General Terms & Conditions) based on their understandability on a scale from 1 to 5.
+Problem is classifying paragraphs from legal documents (more precisely from General Terms & Conditions documents) based on their understandability on a scale from 1 to 5.
 1 represents "uttery difficult to interpret", while 5 means "easy to comprehend".
 The baseline model is a logistic regression model with the following features:
   - Average sentence length of the paragraph
   - Average word lenght
   - Length in words
   - Number numbers and special characters in the paragraph

-The solution is based on a pre-trained transformer model called [huBert](https://huggingface.co/SZTAKI-HLT/hubert-base-cc) which was blablabala.
-Two FC layers are trained alongside the pre-trained one to classify input paragraphs.

-Loss function, optimizer

-Evaluation metrics: Recall on rare labels, [Quadratic Cohen cappa score](https://en.wikipedia.org/wiki/Cohen%27s_kappa) and confusion matrix???
+The solution is based on a pre-trained transformer model called [huBERT](https://huggingface.co/SZTAKI-HLT/hubert-base-cc).
+It has the same architecture as the [BERT-base model](https://arxiv.org/abs/1810.04805) but it was specifically pre-trained on the hungarian language.
+More precisly, it was training on a snapshot of the Hungarian Wikipedia and on the [Hungarian Webcorpus 2.0](https://hlt.bme.hu/hu/resources/webcorpus2).
+The BERT-base model contains 12 stacked Transformer Encoder blocks with a hidden dimension of 768, each block having an attention layer with 12 attention heads.
+Futhermore, a classification head is appended to the last encoder block consisting of a hidden layer of 128 neurons and an output layer of 5 units.
+The classification head is trained alongside the pre-trained part.
+In total, this model has ~110.099k parameters and 256 non-trainable parameters corresponding to running statistics in the BatchNorm layer of the classification head.

+For training the [AdamW](https://arxiv.org/abs/1711.05101) optimization algorithm is employed which minimizes the Cross-Entropy Loss as objective function.
+Regularization is only employed through dropout.
+There is no futher regularization penalty term in the objective function.

+For evaluation, the project measures the performance of the baseline and the deep learing model on the following metrics: F1 score,  [Quadratic Cohen Kappa score](https://en.wikipedia.org/wiki/Cohen%27s_kappa).
+It also logs the confusion matrix to visualize the ability of the model to distinguish different understandibility-levels.

+Concerning the methodology, the model is trained through 3 epochs.
+After 3 epochs, the model parameters which achieved the lowest validation lost are saved.
+In the evaluation phase, the performances of the baseline and the fine-tuned huBERT model are evaluted on the test dataset (which consists of the consensus paragraph).
+At last, the model predicts the understandability score of a new input paragraph.

 ### Docker Instructions